-Once across the road, it will really pick up with more switchbacks and inclines and becomes more exciting than it was in the beginning.
+Once across Summit Road, it will really pick up with more switchbacks and inclines; becoming more exciting than it was in the beginning.

-From this point on, the views are really spectacular as you gain more elevation, giving you a broader view of the surrounding area.
+From this point on, the views are really spectacular as you gain more elevation, giving you a broader view of Phoenix.
 The path becomes a series of switchbacks and increasingly gets steeper.

 If you’re looking for a workout, look no further!
 This section is great for those who love to jog along the hiking trails.

-s you continue following Ranger Trail all of the sudden it will come to an abrupt end.
+As you continue following Ranger Trail all of the sudden it will come to an abrupt end.
 It meets with National Trail while along this incline route up.
-It feels like an awkward position on the mountain, in that it isn’t upon the top of the mountain ridge.
-But no worries…if you need to make it to the top of something to feel complete, it’s only a few steps away!